-Hormonal therapy is a good option for women affected with breast cancer.
-When you are diagnosed with breast cancer, your physician will send a piece of the breast cancer tissue to be tested for hormone receptors which attach to estrogen and progesterone.
-Hormone receptors are proteins that are found on or in your cells and they act like switches which send messages to your cells to grow.
+Hormonal therapy is a good option for women affected by breast cancer.
+When you are diagnosed with breast cancer, your physician will send a piece of the breast cancer tissue to be tested for hormone receptors that attach to estrogen and progesterone.
+Hormone receptors are proteins that are found on or in your cells and they act like switches that send messages to your cells to grow.
 The cancerous tissue will come back to either have or have not receptors for both or either estrogen (ER-positive, ER-negative) or progesterone (PR-positive, PR-negative).
-This information will assist your physician in determining if medications which decrease these hormones in your blood or block the receptors will work to decrease the growth or recurrence of your cancer.
+This information will assist your physician in determining if medications that decrease these hormones in your blood or block the receptors will work to decrease the growth or recurrence of your cancer.
 These medications can also be used for prevention in patients with genetic risk for breast cancer.
-If you are hormone receptor negative these treatments will not work for your cancer.
+If you are hormone receptor-negative these treatments will not work for your cancer.

 How do hormonal therapies work to treat breast cancer?

 Therapies that target hormones in your body are used primarily to affect estrogen by either decreasing the amount that is circulating or produced or by blocking its action on the cells.
 The most common medications are selective estrogen receptor modulators and aromatase inhibitors.
 These medications may be used alone or in combination with other chemotherapeutic agents to treat breast cancer.
 The use of the medications will be determined by your medical oncologist who will look at many variables related to your cancer diagnosis included the extent of disease, age, the risk for recurrence, and family history.